mrspaceman/my-blog-pages/_posts/2024-09-01-dovetail-mathematics.md

 as a woodworker, I like dovetail joints and they also locate parts nicely together, so I'll use dovetail joints for my parts.

-while a single dovetail would probably work, I decided to go with two dovetails as I believe it will be nicer (once glued I dont think there will be any difference in strength, so it's just an arbitrary decision I have made.)
+while a single dovetail would probably work, I decided to go with two dovetails as I believe it will be nicer (once glued I don't think there will be any difference in strength, so it's just an arbitrary decision I have made.)

 for my first try I created a test piece with a single dovetail: